VAIJ-TEJAS/Articles/Scripting with Python/draft1.md

 		finally:
 		    if 'file' in locals():
 		        file.close()
-	The `finally` block is always executed, regardless of whether an exception occurs or not.
+	The `finally` block always executes, irrespective of whether an exception occurs.
 It's typically used for cleanup tasks, such as closing files or releasing resources.

 - **Else Block**: The `else` block in the try-except-finally structure executes when no exception occurs within the try block.
 It's useful for code that should run only when no exceptions are raised.